chrisj42/miniventure/docs/index.md

-# miniventure

-As of now, miniventure is still very new and doesn't have many features, but it's getting there.
+#### As of now, miniventure is still very new and doesn't have many features, but it's getting there.
 Here's a list of the major features it *does* have:

   - Multiplayer functionality, allowing many people to play in the same world.
 The server can be run without a GUI.
   - Random level generation based on perlin noise...improvements coming soon though!